Student accommodation in London: Is Homestay the best choice amongst others?

 Live in a home with friendly people

-A Homestay is an alternative to University and Private student residences and flatshares.
+A Homestay is an alternative to university and private student residences and flat shares.
 If you are looking to stay in a house where you truly feel at home, whilst improving your English language skills, then this is the place for you.
 Choosing a Homestay is also an affordable way of living in London.
 You will experience an authentic stay with hosts that are families or professional couples, all of which are carefully selected by the friendly team at Host Family Stay.
-The hosts will be waiting to welcome you into their lovely homes and help you with getting to know London from a local’s perspective.
+The hosts will be waiting to welcome you into their lovely homes and help you with settling in and getting to know London from a local’s perspective.

 Location: London zone 2,3 and 4

 Average price: A standard room in a Homestay is ranging from £138 - £178 per week.
 The prices are set individually depending on meal options, location and other factors.